asen/smg/docs/index.md

 namespace to avoid name conflicts (the '@' symbol is otherwise forbidden in object ids).

-Then [filters](#filters) can specify filtering within a single specific remote or can specify the special '*' (wildcard) remote id to match objects across all remotes.
+Then [filters](#filters) can specify filtering within one or more specific remotes or can specify the special '*' (wildcard) remote id to match objects across all remotes.

 Internally this works over remote (json-response) http APIs which